Come Celebrate Marin Women!

 Olga Murray, Founder and Honorary President of the Nepal Youth Foundation and retired research attorney for the California Supreme Court, has made the world a better place for Nepali children while providing an effective system change model for underserved youth across the globe.
 A personal encounter with an indigent Nepali youth in 1990 provided the seed of what Murray has today grown into a safety net for over 45,000 Nepali youth including Children’s Homes, Counseling Centers, School Programs and Vocational Trainings.
 Additionally, Olga has aggressively addressed the heartbreak of Child Slavery, rescuing over 12,300 girls from indentured slavery in Nepal with an approach that can be effectively replicated both locally and globally.
 As Murray celebrates the 25th Anniversary of the Nepal Youth Foundation and her 90th birthday this year, she has received local, national and global recognition, including honorary awards from the Dalai Lama and the King of Nepal.

 Kate Kain, Deputy Executive Director, Center for Domestic Peace (formerly Marin Abused Women’s Services), has devoted 38 years to the plight of women and children impacted by domestic violence, successfully engaging all sectors of the community to adopt a role in recognizing, addressing and preventing this silent familial disease.
 In 1984, she petitioned the State Assembly to establish and pass the Maxine Waters Child Abuse Prevention Act.
+This legislation impacted over 4 million children, and many of their parents and all of their teachers.
 Kain then co-founded the Child Assault Prevention (CAP) Training Center Model, which has expanded to 84 Centers.
 At the core of all of Kain’s work is the premise that education and reduction of vulnerability is vital to breaking the cycle of Domestic Violence for all ages.
-Most recently, Kain’s launch of the Marin County Response Survey has resulted in unprecedented accomplishments involving law enforcement, employers, hospitals, emergency rooms, schools and community-based agencies, impacting over 4 million children, many of their parents and all of their teachers.
+Most recently, Kain’s launch of the Marin County Response Survey has resulted in unprecedented accomplishments involving law enforcement, employers, hospitals, emergency rooms, schools and community-based agencies.

 Barbara Salzman, Marin Audubon Society Board President, has worked tirelessly for over 3 decades to ensure the health and sustainability of dozens of Bay Area wetlands and aquatic ecosystems.
 Her compelling and respected voice has impacted decisions and actions of the Main Planning Commission, Board of Supervisors and various federal agencies, an unrivaled accomplishment for a woman in a previously male dominated arena.
 Fueling her lifetime work has been her conviction that danger to our ecosystems threatens the quality of life and, thus, basic human rights.
 Dozens of wetland restoration and enhancement projects have been championed by Salzman as a result of this, coupled with her consensus building and collaboration skills.